19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Armor Properties/Shield X Property.md

 ## Requirements

-The wielder needs at least 1 [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) to be able to gain the AC bonus.
+The wielder needs at least 1 [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) to benefit from the AC bonus.

 ## Don / Doff

 Shields take 1 [Action](../../Game%20Procedures/Core%20Procedures/Action.md) to don / doff.

-Shields can be equipped or unequipped as part of another [Action](../../Game%20Procedures/Core%20Procedures/Action.md) (only once per [Round](../../Game%20Procedures/Core%20Procedures/Round.md)).
+Shields can be equipped or unequipped as part of another [Action](../../Game%20Procedures/Core%20Procedures/Action.md) once per [Round](../../Game%20Procedures/Core%20Procedures/Round.md).